altayinci/spotify-challenge/README.md

 Random: For choose random singer.

-Os and Sys: For givin path of genre.json
+Os and Sys: For giving path of genre.json